 Best Free Weight Set

-Who Should Buy the REP Fitness Home Gym Package
+Who Should Buy the REP Before the Barbell Package

-- Consumers building their home gym from scratch who are looking for more than just weights will appreciate that this set comes with a rack, bar, and weight plates.
+- Consumers building their home gym from scratch who are looking for more than just weights will appreciate that this set comes with a rack, bar, weight plates, and some extras to add versatility.

-- Buyers on a budget will like the amount of equipment you get here for the price.
+- Buyers on a budget will like the amount and variety of equipment you get here for the price.

-Who Shouldn’t Buy the REP Fitness Home Gym Package
+Who Shouldn’t Buy the REP Before the Barbell Package

-- Athletes who have limited space to work out in.
-This set comes with a rack, which can take up quite a bit of room.
+- Athletes who have limited space to work out in may want to consider a folding rack package instead.
+This set comes with a regular rack, which can take up quite a bit of room.

 - Advanced athletes who may want a more extensive set of weights or a more elite power rack.

-Plug in and play — we love how this set has everything you need to get started with training.
-Not only that, but it has enough weight to keep most athletes progressing for years.
+One stop shop — we love how this set has everything you need to get started with training.
+Not only that, but it has enough weight to keep most beginners progressing for a while.
+You will likely need to purchase more weight, but that won’t be for at least a year or two.

-In terms of hard wearing equipment that will serve you to the very end, the dumbbell is about as tried and true as it gets.
-Add to this the fact that you can train so many varieties of movements, patterns and qualities, and you’ve got yourself an incredibly valuable piece of equipment.
-As for which specific model to get, we think you can’t go wrong with these hex dumbbells from REP Fitness.
+In terms of hard-wearing equipment that will serve you to the very end, the dumbbell is about as tried and true as it gets.
+Add to this the fact that you can train so many varieties of movements, patterns, and qualities, and you’ve got yourself an incredibly valuable piece of equipment.
+As for which specific model to get, we think you can’t go wrong with these hex dumbbells from Living.Fit.

-Plus, they have textured handles that are similar to what you would find with knurled steel handles.
+These bells have ergonomic, knurled texture handles with chrome plating that provides a comfortable yet stable grip.
 You can even buy these dumbbells in sets if you want to build out a rack of dumbbells in one go.
-However, with weights only going up to 50 pounds, more advanced lifters may be limited in options.
+They’re available all the way up to 100 pounds in five-pound increments to accommodate more advanced lifters.

-- Athletes who want rubber coated dumbbells that may help protect their floors and provide solid grip.
+- Athletes who want rubber-coated dumbbells that may help protect their floors and provide a bit more longevity.

 - Customers who prefer adjustable equipment may want to opt for an adjustable dumbbell.

-- Trainees who would prefer a knurled steel handle on their dumbbells.
+- Trainees who would prefer a knurled handle more akin to a barbell may want to check out other options.

-- Advanced lifters who may want dumbbells that are heavier than 50 pounds can find more extensive sets out there.
+- Advanced lifters who may want dumbbells that are heavier than 100 pounds can find more extensive sets out there — some even go up to 150 pounds or more.

 Best Adjustable Dumbbells